ABC FinanceBridging loans

 Second Charge bridge loan

-Second charge loans usually require consent from the 1st charge lender, although this can be avoided through the use of an equitable charge.
+Second charge loans usually require consent from the first charge lender, although this can be avoided through the use of an equitable charge.
 Equitable charge bridging loans are less common, so this could restrict your choice of lender.

 The rates and fees that you can expect to pay a bridging loan lender on second charge loans are usually higher than first charge loans.